 Wide toe box is really good, your toes will be happy when not cramped in usual tight-front shoes, with which you must go 1 or even 2 sizes up to ensure they are not too tight.

 On long runs with 25+ km feet and legs feel better and less achy in Altras.

 Sole & Durability

-Both of those shoes have endured first 200km without noticeable damages and with soles looking almost like new, so I would say that they are satisfactory in that aspect.
+Both of those shoes have endured the first 200km without noticeable damages and with soles looking almost like new, so I would say that they are satisfactory in that aspect.

 Hokas did a lot more asphalt with lugs still practically as new so their performance is somewhat better.
-I did not experience tear of the material in Hokas near the pinky finger, like some runners did.
+I did not experience tear of the material in Hokas near the pinky finger like some runners did.
 Perhaps Hoka did improve the construction without visible changes for the later batches of manufacturing.

 Anyway, both of them seem durable enough.

-Both of them have similar approach with harder and softer components on the sole.
+Both of them have a similar approach with harder and softer components on the sole.
 Fortunately even softer part is good for now.

 For comparison, with approximately same mileage.